piercus/Seed/README.md

 #### If you do not use requirejs

-Be careful, Seed is then a global variable, [Why do i need to avoid global variables ?](http://yuiblog.com/blog/2006/06/01/global-domination/)

     <script src="path/to/Seed.standalone.min.js">

-then :
+then Seed is a global variable :

     var S = Seed;